nuxt-community/axios-module/docs/content/en/helpers.md

 ---
-title: 'Helpers'
+title: "Helpers"
-description: 'Discover the helpers to supercharge your Axios instance'
+description: "Discover the helpers to supercharge your Axios instance"
 position: 6
-category: 'API'
+category: "API"
 ---

 Discover the helpers to supercharge your axios instance.